having-fun-serverless/backup-twitter/README.md

 ### Installation
 * Clone this repository.
 * Run `sam build` and then `sam deploy --guided`.
-Accept the default values, except for ** _Parameter TwitterBearerToken_ - here paste the token value you've recevied from twitter.
+Accept the default values, except for ** _Parameter TwitterBearerToken_ - here, paste the token value you've recevied from Twitter.
-** _Parameter TwitterAccountsValues_ - Choose the twitter handles you want to backup.
+** _Parameter TwitterAccountsValues_ - Choose the Twitter handles you want to back up.
 Of course, you can use the default here.

-After the deployment is complete you can always change the twitter handles you want to backup by changing the value found under https://us-east-1.console.aws.amazon.com/systems-manager/parameters?region=us-east-1
+After the deployment is complete you can always change the Twitter handles you want to back up by changing the value found under https://us-east-1.console.aws.amazon.com/systems-manager/parameters?region=us-east-1

 ### Testing
-* You can test application manully by executing the `ScheduleBackupFunction` Lambda directly from the console.
+* You can test the application manully by executing the `ScheduleBackupFunction` Lambda directly from the console.

 ### Monitoring
 Monitoring is done by using [Lumigo](https://platform.lumigo.io/auth/signup)